SIPPA - Saskatchewan International Physician Practice Assessment

 The SIPPA program assesses the readiness of International Medical Graduates (IMGs) to practice family medicine in Saskatchewan.
 This program is only open to family physicians.
 SIPPA is offered three times per year, with up to 24 spots each session –typically in January, May and September.

 The program consists of two parts:

 1. Centralized Assessment - orientation and examination.
-The centralized assessment is approximately three weeks in length and includes topics of: history taking, communication, critical thinking and the practice of Family Medicine in Canada.
-Exams include: the Objective Structured Clinical Examinations (OSCE) and therapeutics.
-Follow this link to view or download a copy of the candidate information sheet for the Therapeutic Examination for Practice Ready Assessment (PRA) Selection Process.
+The centralized assessment is approximately three weeks in length and includes topics of: history taking, communication, critical thinking practising Family Medicine in Canada and the therapeutics decision making examination (Follow this link to view or download a copy of the candidate information sheet for the Therapeutic Examination for Practice Ready Assessment Selection Process.)

 2. Clinical Field Assessment – only those who are successful in the Centralized Assessment move forward to the Clinical Field Assessment which is six or 12 weeks in length.
 It encompasses a global review of practice to cover communication skills, information gathering, learning techniques, prescribing, case management and readiness for independent practice.